Written by Karl Perera, MA, DipLC

 One reason why self esteem is so important for your success in life is that it helps you to focus on the positives and to focus on improving.
 It also helps you to develop self motivation so you can set goals that will seem possible.

 The important elements of self improvement and personal growth come from self discipline.
-Learning, personal growth and self development are only made possible with self discipline, claims Prof. Dr. Patrick Kim Cheng Low in Leadership Lessons From Confucius, the 9Ps And Confucian Pillars of Self-Discipline (link to article ).
+Learning, personal growth and self development are only made possible with self discipline, claims Prof. Dr. Patrick Kim Cheng Low in Leadership Lessons From Confucius, the 9Ps And Confucian Pillars of Self-Discipline (link to article).

 Develop Self Discipline by Building Your Self Esteem

 There are many ways to build self esteem and one is by creating the habits that help others become successful.
-Let’s take a look at the kind of habits you can develop to change your attitude towards a more positive one which will help boost your self confidence and determination.
+Let’s take a look at the kind of habits you can develop to change your attitude to a more positive one which will help boost your self confidence and determination.

 Develop Habits That Will Fill You With Confidence